vhennpabualan/Transcript/README.md

-# Transcript
+Transcript

-This is only for test purposes, it uses your pc locally to transcriptt audio.
+This project is for testing purposes only.
+It transcribes audio locally on your PC.

-I'm not responsible for any damages you might incounter.
+⚠️ Disclaimer: I am not responsible for any issues or damages that may occur while using this software.
+Use at your own risk.